2022-23 President's Ambassadors

 Noah Heiing ’24

-Elementary Education and Intervention Specialist major from Delphos, Ohio
+Communication and Media major from Delphos, Ohio

 I chose to attend Bluffton for several reasons.
 One reason was for the small class sizes.
 I really enjoy the personalized attention I get from professors.
 I really enjoy how all of the professors know your name and are so willing to help.
 I also enjoy campus itself.
 It is so small, beautiful and just feels like home.